hendriknielaender/double-trouble/data/blog/product_engineers.md

 > What if we were called "Product Engineers" instead?

-Why has the software development industry chosen to label their professionals as "Software Engineers,"?
+Why has the software industry chosen to label their professionals as "Software Engineers,"?
 What implications has this on the role in the development process?

 One key issue that arises is the distinction between "product ownership" and being a "coding monkey."
 As the role of software engineers continues to evolve, it's important that they have a